ParrotSec/documentation/docs/getting-started/how-to-boot.md

 # System boot

-Once ownloaded your operating system and created a boot device, you are ready to boot Parrot on your computer.
+So you've downloaded the ISO, you've burned it onto some media, and you're ready to boot Parrot on your computer.

-In order to do so, simply insert your boot device in the computer and reboot it.
+In order to do so, simply insert your boot media in the computer and reboot it.
+Now ensure your BIOS/UEFI is set to boot your removable media first or you'll pass Parrot and go straight to your harddrive.

- During the boot sequence, when asked to select a booting disk, choose the Parrot device.
+ If everything goes well you will be greated by the Parrot boot screen and soon on to endless fun.

 # USB Drive

 #### Obsolete computers

-If you're using a very old computer you might not be able to boot your system from a USB drive: in this case you will have to use a DVD or another device your computer will recognize as a booting device.
+If you're using a very old computer you might not be able to boot your system from a USB drive: in this case you will have to use a DVD or another device your computer will recognize as a boot device.

 #### New computers

-Most laptops allow you to access the booting menu pressing f12; for most desktop computers press f8; for other kind of devices try pressing esc, f12, f11 or f10.
+Most laptops allow you to access the booting menu pressing f2 or f12; for most desktop computers press f8; for other kind of devices try pressing esc, f12, f11 or f10.
+Google your manufacturer to find out what makes your system barf up its BIOS.

 #### Option disabled

-A lot of computers, even recent ones, the booting menu may be disabled by default: you will have to access the bios settings and enable such option, reboot the computer and press the right key to access the booting menu.
+For some computers, the booting menu may be disabled by default: you will have to access the BIOS settings and enable such option, reboot the computer and press the right key to access the booting menu.

 #### Option is not available

 Some computers allow you to boot the system from USB drives but don't display a menu to select the booting device.
-If this is your case you need to access the bios settings, go to the booting panel and change the order of which booting devices, placing the USB drive on top of the list.
-Then simply reboot the computer and the bios will choose the USB drive as a booting device.
+If this is your case you need to access the BIOS settings, go to the booting panel and change the order of which booting devices, placing the USB drive on top of the list.
+Then simply reboot the computer and the BIOS will choose the USB drive as a booting device.

 #### Secure boot

-Secure Boot

-In case you have a new computer with Secure Boot enabled, you will have to open the BIOS settings, disenable the secure boot and set a legacy boot.
+In case you have a computer with Secure Boot enabled, you will have to open the BIOS settings, disable secure boot and set it to legacy boot.
 If your computer doesn't provide a booting menu, follow the instructions displayed on this page in the section above (“option is not available”).
+If all else fails, google your make and model.
+It is likely someone has attempted to install Linux also and might have a solution.

 # DVD